LouWills/lanoblepie/README.md

 - Submit button on contact page loads the submission modal even if the required form fields are left empty
 - In mobile view, images in the carousel on the "Our Story" page get stretched.
 Not sure of a work around.

-## Testing
+## Next Steps

-- All pages and components are responsive
+- Submit to tutor and get feedback
-- All links work and send the user to the correct information
+- Present to client and get feedback